 - First aid kit

 Of course, your cell phone and your GPS are your best friends when it comes to taking a road trip.
 Paper maps are nearly obsolete and pay phones are a thing of the past.

-Electronic tablets are great for keeping your child occupied during a long car ride or quiet on an airplane, but kids can also spend hours playing these printable travel games that were compiled by About.com's Family Travel Expert, Suzanne Rowan Kelleher.
+Electronic tablets are great for keeping your child occupied during a long car ride or quiet on an airplane, but kids can also spend hours playing travel games.